Claudia Goldin: Early life and education

 Claudia Goldin was born in the Bronx, New York City on May 14, 1946.
 Her family was Jewish.
 Her father Leon Goldin (1918–2011) worked as a data processing manager at Burlington Industries, and her mother Lucille Rosansky Goldin (1919–2020) was the principal of Public School 105 in the Bronx.
 As a child, Claudia was determined to become an archaeologist, but upon reading Paul de Kruif's Microbe Hunters (1926) in junior high school, she became drawn to bacteriology.
 As a high school junior, she completed a summer school course in microbiology at Cornell University and after graduating from the Bronx High School of Science she entered Cornell University with the intention of studying microbiology.

-In her sophomore year, Goldin took a class with Alfred Kahn, "whose utter delight in using economics to uncover hidden truths did for economics what Paul de Kruif's stories had done for microbiology."
+In her sophomore year, Goldin took a class with Alfred Kahn, "whose utter delight in using economics to uncover hidden truths did for economics what Paul de Kruif's stories had done for microbiology".
+At the time, Kahn was working on airline deregulation.
 In 1967 she graduated from Cornell University with a BA in economics, and in 1969 she finished her master's degree in economics at the University of Chicago.

-Goldin earned her PhD in Industrial Organization and Labor Economics from the University of Chicago in 1972.
-She wrote her dissertation ("The Economics of Urban Slavery: 1820 to 1860") on slavery in southern antebellum cities.
+Continuing her interests working with Kahn, Goldin earned her PhD in industrial organization and labor economics from the University of Chicago in 1972.
+She wrote her dissertation, The Economics of Urban Slavery: 1820 to 1860, on slavery in southern antebellum cities.
+She began her foray into studying matters surrounding gender and inequality while looking for her true passion in research.
+In her autobiographical essay "The Economist as Detective", she recounts how she had overlooked the role of women even though the study of the family as a unit had been popular: "I was slighting the family member who would undergo the most profound change over the long run – the wife and mother.
+I neglected her because the sources had."
+In her essay, she advises others to do what she had done and research what they are passionate about: "You must simply crave the answers to the questions you pose."